DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentOutputs.md

 **Note:**
 - The `latent_space`, `figures`, and `saved_models` directories are generated only by running the AE, AEC, scMEDAL-FE, scMEDAL-FEC, or scMEDAL-RE models.
-- The UMAP and genomap visualizations and the MEC model require these outputs, as they cannot run without them.
+- The UMAP, genomap visualizations and the MEC model require these outputs, as they cannot run without them.
 ---

 ## Latent Space Outputs